VoronDesign/VoronUsers/printer_mods/JosAr/Klicky-Probe/Printers/v1.8_v2.4_Legacy_Trident/README.md

 #### Automatic Z Calibration

+***This requires manual klipper plug-in configuration and installation, it is recommended to be familiar with klipper before attempting this***

 If you want to use the Z endstop switch of the Voron to calculate the Z-Offset, use the new [automatic Z calibration](https://github.com/protoloft/klipper_z_calibration).

 Besides the macros from this repository, you will need to install the Z autocalibration plugin, the recommended way is via [moonraker](https://github.com/protoloft/klipper_z_calibration#moonraker-updater).

+Sometimes after installation it's necessary to run the install script manually, if you installed using the moonraker mothod above, run "/home/pi/klipper_z_calibration/install.sh" on the raspberry pi command prompt.

 Regarding the configuration and necessary macros, most of necessary macros are already included in the klick-probe.cfg, what is missing is the specific z_calibration configuration and the macro that is called to do the actual calibration.